 7 must-read children's books about inspiring Asian-Americans: It Began with a Page by Kyo Maclear

-The first book I’d pick is It Began with a Page: How Gyo Fujikawa Drew the Way (Amazon or Indiebound) by Kyo Maclear and illustrated by Julie Morstad.
+The first book I’d pick is It Began with a Page: How Gyo Fujikawa Drew the Way (Amazon or bookshop.org) by Kyo Maclear and illustrated by Julie Morstad.
 If you don’t know activist Gyo Fujikawa, you can learn about her fight against racial injustice in picture books alongside your kids.
 Gyo focused her efforts on a world she knew so well: picture books.
-She was absolutely determined to depict diverse children in books — an idea that was rejected by her publishers, by the way, in case anyone is still taking the notion of diverse children’s book characters for granted.
+She was absolutely determined to depict diverse children in her books — an idea that was rejected by her publishers, by the way.
+In case anyone is still taking the notion of diverse children’s book characters for granted.

 It’s a wonderful book to spark conversation with your kids about about doing what you can, where you are, to support the causes you care about,